dutradotdev/mcp-portal-transparencia/docs/CHECKLIST.md

 - Open a pull request **against `develop`**.
 - PR title: `<TASK_NUMBER> – short description`
 - generate a good PR and remember that we will use this PR as documentation
+- use the gh cli to open the pr

 ---